-All DMF server nodes in the HAE cluster must have connectivity to the same set of tape libraries and drives.
+• All DMF server nodes in the HAE cluster must have connectivity to the same set of tape libraries and drives.
 If one node only has access to a subset of the drives, and the DMF server is failed over to that node, DMF would then not be able to access data on tapes left mounted in inaccessible drives.

-- The ordering of resources within a resource group containing a dmf resource must be such that the dmf resource starts after any filesystems it uses are mounted and tape resources it uses are available (which also implies that the dmf resource must be stopped before those resources are stopped). - If using the DMF Parallel Data Mover Option, set the HA\VIRTUAL\HOSTNAME parameter for potential DMF server nodes to the same virtual hostname used for SERVER\NAME in the base object.
-See "DMF Resource" on page 64. - Create a virtual hostname for use by DMF and either add it to your local DNS server or add it to the /etc/hosts file on all hosts in the cluster that could be a DMF server and on any DMF parallel data mover nodes.
+- The ordering of resources within a resource group containing a dmf resource must be such that the dmf resource starts after any filesystems it uses are mounted and tape resources it uses are available (which also implies that the dmf resource must be stopped before those resources are stopped). - If using the DMF Parallel Data Mover Option, set the HA_VIRTUAL_HOSTNAME parameter for potential DMF server nodes to the same virtual hostname used for SERVER_NAME in the base object.
+See "DMF Resource" on page 93. - Create a virtual hostname for use by DMF and either add it to your local DNS server or add it to the /etc/hosts file on all hosts in the cluster that could be a DMF server and on any DMF parallel data mover nodes.
 The address associated with that virtual hostname must be a virtual address managed by a community IPaddr2 resource within the same resource group as the dmf resource.
 You may also use the IPaddr2 virtual address for other purposes, such as NFS.
-See also: - "Virtual IP Address Requirements" on page 18 - "Virtual IP Address Resource" on page 45
+See also: - "Virtual IP Address Requirements" on page 23 - "Virtual IP Address Resource" on page 74 - During HA operation, DMF service (dmf) must be turned off on all HA nodes: - # chkconfig dmf off